 I prefer to reflect for a while over thinking on my feet.

 Being assertive and candid is something that originally didn’t come naturally to me.
-I’ve actively worked on this for many years and have made progress, however, there is still much to learn and improve to fully embrace and live the concept of radical candor.
+I’ve actively worked on this for many years and I’ve made progress.
+Nevertheless, it requires constant and continuous practice to fully embrace and live the concept of radical candor.

 How I communicate 🔗